IActivePacketSource

 module interface

-This module interface must be implemented by active packet source modules.
+Interface for active packet source modules.
 An active packet source, also called a producer, has one output that must be connected to a passive packet sink module.
 The active packet source is expected to push packets into the connected passive packet sink over time.

 Inheritance diagram